2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 Next, click the button under **Actions** to the right of the disk you want to configure and select **Add partition**.
 ![alt text](/assets/images/20190805/configure_disk_1.png "Configure Disks")

-Configure they size, filesystem type and mount point you to want provision.
-For lab purposes I'm going to use the simplest possible configuration of a single partition with ext4 mounted at the root of the filesystem.
+Configure the **Size**, **Filesystem** type and **Mount point** you to want provision.
+For lab purposes I'm going to use the simplest possible configuration of a single ext4 partition mounted at the root of the filesystem.
 ![alt text](/assets/images/20190805/configure_disk_2.png "Configure Disks") Click the **Add partition** button after filling in these settings.